Meng Huo

-Historicity
+Historical sources

+Meng Huo and the record of his captures appeared in both the Han Jin Chunqiu, written by Xi Zuochi in the Eastern Jin dynasty and also in the near-contemporary Chronicles of Huayang written between 348 and 354 by Chang Qu.
+Therefore, two historical documents of different origins and known for reliability recorded events involving Meng Huo.
+The Liu Song historian Pei Songzhi, when compiling his annotated version of the Records of the Three Kingdoms found Xi Zuochi's account reliable and annotated him to Chen Shou's work with no further comment.
+The historian Sima Guang, when compiling the Zizhi Tongjian, also recorded events involving Meng Huo.

+However due to Pei Songzhi's criticism of Xi Zuochi on other parts of his work, the historian Fang Guoyu (方國瑜) used Pei's doubts on Xi's unreliability to challenge the story of Meng Huo's seven captures.
+However, Fang did not go as far as to doubt Meng Huo's existence.

 The absurdity of Meng Huo being captured and released seven times led many to doubt the story, and even of Meng Huo's existence.
-The Republican-era historian Zhang Hualan (張華爛) wrote in his article "Discussion on Meng Huo" (孟獲辯) that Meng was a fictional character invented by later historians, noting that the name "Huo" (獲), which means "captured" in Chinese, is too coincidental considering Meng's fate on being captured – a view shared by many academics.
+The Republican-era historian Zhang Hualan (張華爛) wrote in his article "Discussion on Meng Huo" (孟獲辯) that Meng was a fictional character invented by later historians, noting that the name "Huo" (獲), which means "captured" in Chinese, is too coincidental, considering Meng's fate on being captured – a view shared by many academics.

-Meng Huo and the record of his captures first appeared in the Spring and Autumn Annals of the Han and Jin Dynasties, written by Xi Zuochi in the Eastern Jin dynasty and were also detailed in the near-contemporary Chronicles of Huayang.
-The Liu Song dynasty historian Pei Songzhi, when compiling his annotated version of the Records of the Three Kingdoms, found Xi's work unreliable at times.
-Pei did not specifically comment on Meng Huo's historicity, but pointed out elsewhere that Xi wrote history not found in earlier records, hence the historian Fang Guoyu (方國瑜) used Pei's doubts on Xi's unreliability to challenge the story of Meng Huo's seven captures.
-However, Fang did not go as far as to doubt Meng Huo's existence.
+A contrary example of this argument could be made with the given name of Liu Bei and Liu Shan.
+Bei (備) which means "to prepare" and Shan (禪) which means "to give" in Chinese.
+Just as with Meng Huo, those indicate what happened.
+Liu Bei prepared his kingdom and Liu Shan gave it, as noted by Qiao Zhou.
+Yet, those individuals are definitely not fictional.
+Furthermore, it is unclear if Meng Huo was of Chinese descendent or from foreign tribes.
+If it was the latter, then his name may have sounded similar as "Huo" (獲) and therefore was transcribed as such.

 Huang Chengzhong (黃承宗) of the Liangshan Yi Slave Society Museum believes Meng to be a real historical figure, though he is certain that the "seven times freed" story is fiction.

 Sichuan University professor Miao Yue (繆鉞) contended Zhuge Liang would not be able to release the leader if the latter was indeed captured.
 Tan Liangxiao (譚良嘯), director of the Zhuge Liang Memorial Temple in Chengdu, also stated the "seven times freed" story to be "strange and unbelievable", but like Fang and Huang, he believes Meng Huo did exist in history.